Least Squares Adjustment for Control Networks in Python: Deterministic Gauss-Markov Implementation and Survey-Grade Validation

 while iteration < max_iter:

-# The right-hand side uses the current residual so accumulated corrections
+# Normal equations from the *current* residual so corrections accumulate.

 N = A.T @ W @ A